 “Only those who dare to fail greatly can ever achieve greatly.” – Robert F. Kennedy

 Now, Feel free to call yourself a trader

 Trading is hard, honestly.
-If the challenges in the beginning forced me to quit, I wouldn’t be in my sixth year of trading and I wouldn’t have realised the potential of trading.
+If the challenges, in the beginning, forced me to quit, I wouldn’t be in my sixth year of trading and I wouldn’t have realized the potential of trading.
 This business is real and there’s lots of money to be made, but there’s no easy way to get there.
-Read a few books, learn about technical analysis, get to know what moves the market, like say the Non-farm Payroll among others, start with real money and trade the the smallest lots, lose a couple of times (this stage is inevitable), then feel free to call yourself a trader who actually trades for a living or for any other purpose you can think of.
+Read a few books, learn about technical analysis, get to know what moves the market, like say the Non-farm Payroll among others, start with real money and trade the smallest lots, lose a couple of times (this stage is inevitable), then feel free to call yourself a trader who actually trades for a living or for any other purpose you can think of.
 If you keep the zeal and optimism and discipline and really learn from your mistakes, there’s no way you can be a loser.
 There’s a limited number of mistakes you can make, this is one thing you have to know.
 The thing to do is to overcome all the fears and errors and actually start making money.
 If others are making it, if I am making it, why can’t you?